MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/ai-documentintelligence-readme.md

 - Python 3.8 or later is required to use this package.
 - You need an [Azure subscription][azure_sub] to use this package.
 - An existing Azure AI Document Intelligence instance.
+- **If running async APIs:** The async transport is designed to be opt-in.
+The [aiohttp](https://pypi.org/project/aiohttp/) framework is one of the supported implementations of async transport.
+It's not installed by default.
+You need to install it separately as follows: `pip install aiohttp`

 #### Create a Cognitive Services or Document Intelligence resource